flowbased/fbp-protocol/README.md

 Testing a runtime
 -----------------

-1. Before getting started, your runtime needs to provide a few basic components for testing.
+1. Before you can run the tests (successfully), your runtime needs to provide a few basic components.
 These are currently Repeat, Drop, and Output.

-   By default, the tests will look for these in the "core" colection, however this is configurable.
+   By default, the tests will look for these in the "core" collection, however this is configurable.
 For example, if you want to implement these components as a one-off just for the tests, you can place them in a "tests" collection and pass `--collection tests` to `fbp-init`.

 2. Use `fbp-init` to save a configuration file for your runtime into the current directory (keep in mind that if you used the local install method, you'll need to run `./node_modules/.bin/fbp-init`).
 Use `fbp-init -h` to see the available options and their defaults.